Table of Contents

 I have another story.
 That’s just a little bit tangential but we have a client who who’s been with us for years and years and years.
 Right?
 And he basically, this is going back a year, but he changed the name of his brokerage.
 He was going to start a new brand and blah blah blah, so he goes hey, I want to take a month off marketing my old real estate brand. while we get our assets together for a new branding and logo and blah blah blah.
 And so, he was out for a month, you know an honor he was not visible in our platform for a month and he called me, and he said I never believe what happened Warren, I got a call.

 I have a I have a lifelong client who I’ve sold.
 He’s my I’ve sold him more real estate and investment properties and represented him.
-Six times let’s say in the last five or ten years and he called me and said hey, are you are you are you retired?
+Six times let’s say in the last five or ten years and he called me and said hey, are you retired?
 Are you going out of business or did you close up and my clients said no, what that’s crazy.

 Why do you say that?
 Because I haven’t seen you marketing!